Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 Once this is done, cluster should restore.
 If it does not, please look for the following symptoms:
 - Calls are failing with FABRIC_E_GATEWAY_NOT_REACHABLE

 If these symptoms are present, a rolling restart will need to take place.

 On each seed node, one-by-one, either

-1. Restart each of the seed nodes
+- Restart each of the seed nodes or
-2. On each seed node, terminate the following processes: FabricGateway.exe, FileStoreService.exe, FabricUpgrade.exe
+- On each seed node, terminate the following processes: FabricGateway.exe, FileStoreService.exe, FabricUpgrade.exe

-Please wait for FabricGateway to come up on each node before proceeding to the next node.
+Please wait for FabricGateway.exe to come up on each node before proceeding to the next node.
 This will help prevent further availability loss.

 ## Resolution